-We are thrilled to launch Injective governance for derivatives markets!
-Starting today, users participating in Equinox staking will be able to propose new derivatives market listings for both perpetuals and futures contracts.
+Today Injective governance launches for derivatives markets.
+Now users participating in Equinox staking will be able to propose new derivatives market listings for both perpetuals and futures contracts.

-The governance process is a core component of our decentralized protocol and will serve an important role in our upcoming mainnet release.
-In addition, participating in market proposals via governance will enable you to earn additional APY boosts on Equinox Staking!
+The governance process is a core component of the decentralized protocol and will serve an important role in the upcoming mainnet release.
+In addition, participating in market proposals via governance will enable users to earn additional APY boosts on Equinox Staking.

-In this piece, we will walk over some of the core functionalities of Injective’s derivatives governance process and how you can get started.
+This piece will address some of the core functionalities of Injective’s derivatives governance process and how you can get started.

 Participate in Injective Governance: https://staking.injective.network/

-Earlier last month we introduced the governance process for spot markets which allowed stakers on Equinox to take part in launching new spot markets on Injective.
+Earlier last month the community released the governance process for spot markets which allowed stakers on Equinox to take part in launching new spot markets on Injective.

 Before launching derivative market proposals, it was necessary to have an insurance fund in place so that traders could be protected when trading on leverage.
-As a result, we released the Injective Insurance fund this week which you can read more about here.
+As a result, the Injective Insurance fund was released this week which you can read more about here.

 To summarize quickly and as exemplified by the volatile crypto markets recently, it is possible that the losing party of a trade cannot afford to pay the winning party if they run out of margin, i.e. the position becomes bankrupt.
 When this occurs, the trader’s position is liquidated and a new trader takes over the position.
 In the event that the new trader takes over the position at a worse price than the bankruptcy liquidation price of the position, the insurance fund is utilized to cover the resulting deficit.